Here are some projects that are not mine, but have accepted contributions I have suggested. This is what I love about the open source community. :)

 A Nexcloud installation requires a cronjob to execute a php script "cron.php".
 The script is needed to run any background tasks for installed Nextcloud apps.
 For a containerised version of Nextcloud, there are a few possible methods for the routine execution of cron.php.

 The method I went with was another container image called "nextcloud-cronjob" (dockerhub link) created by Robert Dailey.
 I liked this solution mostly becuse I understood how it worked at a time when I was just beginning to learn about Docker.
 It also has the benefit of not requiring the Nextcloud container to be run by the root user.

 I used the nextcloud-cronjob source dockerfile as a starting-point when I wanted to learn how to create my own docker image for ncbu.
 My project had similar requirements - run a command at defined intervals, and access other containers.

-After getting ncbu working to my satisfaction, I began investigating techniques to improve the efficiency by reducing both the image size and the build time.
+After getting ncbu working, I began investigating techniques to improve the efficiency by reducing both the image size and the build time.
 Initially my ncbu dockerfile would install the "docker" package to facilitate accessing other docker containers via scripted "docker exec" commands.
 I learned that instead of installing the docker package and all its dependencies, all I needed was one of said dependencies - a package called "docker-cli" which provides the "docker exec" capability.
 This change reduced the size of the ncbu image by over 200MB.